AF83/lambertgo/README.md

 #Description
-A simple Go package to convert coordinates in Lambert projections system to GPS WGS84 coordinates.
-It is based on the [IGN alorithms and methods](http://geodesie.ign.fr/contenu/fichiers/documentation/algorithmes/notice/NTG_71.pdf)
+A simple Go package to convert coordinates in Lambert projections system to and from GPS WGS84 coordinates.
+It is based on the [IGN algorithms and methods](http://geodesie.ign.fr/contenu/fichiers/documentation/algorithmes/notice/NTG_71.pdf)

 # Install
 	go get github.com/YaGeek/lambertgo

 # Usage

 ```go